 I know what it’s like to not know who you are, to feel a lack of self-confidence and uncertainty about your identity.
 I’ve been there.
 I’ve dealt with those struggles.
 But I also know that the light at the end of the tunnel is a real thing.

-I’ve done several years of tireless creative self-work to discover my purpose and the best version of myself.
 While it’s not easy, I can tell you that it is possible.
-I’ve experienced the powerful transformation that happens when you dedicate a part of your life to understanding your soul.
+I’ve experienced the powerful transformation that happens when you dedicate a part of your life to understanding your soul, and so can you.

 I grew up in a family of six—two older brothers, an older sister and, of course, my loving parents.
 Raised in a small town in Sonoma County, I like to think my innocence was long-lasting, as there was never much influence outside my family, church, sports, and early years of schooling.
 I attended a private school until I was about 12 years old, which consisted of one school house that maxed out at 40 students.
 The place was small—everyone knew everyone and their parents and their grandparents and where they lived and their home phone numbers.